-Train – It takes just 2.5 hours by train from Vienna to Budapest.
+Train – Train trips from Vienna, Austria to Budapest take about 2.5 hours.
 Trains depart at least times per day from Vienna Hauptbahnhof (main station).

 Car – Allow around 2.5 hours to travel the 243 kilometres from Vienna to Budapest by car.

 Organised tour/excursion – A popular way to reach Budapest from Vienna is on a full day tour by bus to Gyor and Budapest.
 Click here to check prices.